deryayigit/ceng-foundations/engineering-math/README.md

 a_n=A_n\sin\phi_n
 $$

----
+the expansion can equivalently be written as a linear combination of cosine and sine terms.

 ### Fourier Coefficients

-The Fourier coefficients are computed as:
+Fourier coefficients determine the amplitude of each frequency component.
+They are computed using integrals:

 $$
 a_n=\frac{2}{T}\int_{d}^{d+T} f(t)\cos(n\omega t)\,dt